francesco-sodano/trellis/README.md

 ```bash
 pip install kaolin==0.17.0 -f https://nvidia-kaolin.s3.us-east-2.amazonaws.com/torch-2.5.1_cu124.html
 ```

+Note: the Kaolin library requires numpy version **1.26.4** during the installation this will unninstall numpy version **2.1.2**. that is expected.

 ### FlashAttention Installation
 FlashAttention is an algorithm that reorders the attention computation and leverages tiling and recomputation to significantly speed it up and reduce memory usage from quadratic to linear in sequence length.